 Going all the way up, made the first stop at Owakudani, famously known for the volcanic valley and its misty view.
 Turns out, it's a popular spot for motorcyclists to ride out, gather, and enjoy the local specialty, Kuro-tamago - hot spring hard-boiled eggs.
 It's believed that eating one egg is to gain 7 more years to your destined life time.
 Whether that was true or not (what do I know), it was amazing to just ride up to the mountain top, take in the view, smell the sulphuric air (not that great actually), most importantly seeing all the local riders come and go with all the fascinating Japanese bikes.

 The journey continued with twisty downhill roads to Lake Ashi, and this mini-bike touring crew (pictured) that I encountered, was definitely the coolest thing that I’ve seen on this trip.

 Unfortunately the trip was too short and the fact is that you always want to ride more.
-Before heading back on the third day, I made a quick stop at Kamakura to take in more ocean views that are precious to our city folks and some modern architecture which is also to my favour.
+Before my way back on the third day, I made a quick stop at Kamakura to take in more ocean views that are precious to our city folks and some modern architecture which is also to my favour.
 From there it was an easy hour and half ride back into Tokyo, and the bike was safely returned.